 Propane is also readily available and relatively inexpensive compared to other heating fuels.
 Propane tanks can be easily refilled or exchanged at many hardware stores, gas stations, and other retailers, making it a convenient fuel source for those who rely on propane heaters.

-Safety Considerations: Can You Use a Propane Heater Indoors?
+Can You Safely Use a Propane Heater Indoors?
+Critical Considerations

 One of the most common questions people ask about propane heaters is whether they can be used indoors safely.
 The short answer is yes, you can use a propane heater indoors, but there are important safety considerations to keep in mind.